8go/matrix-commander/PyPi-Instructions.md

 - Install `matrix-commander` using this command:
   - `pip3 install --global-option=build_ext --global-option="-I/opt/homebrew/include/" --global-option="-L/opt/homebrew/lib/" matrix-commander`
 - For more details see Issue #79.
 Thanks to @KizzyCode for the contribution.

+On macOS x86_64, do these steps for installation:
+- `brew install libolm dbus libmagic`
+- `pip3 install poetry`
+- `pip3 install --global-option=build_ext --global-option="-I/usr/local/include/" --global-option="-L/usr/local/lib/" matrix-commander`
+- Notice that the Link and Include directories between ARM (M1, etc.) and x86-64 are different.
+  So, check for example where file `olm.h` is located on your hard disk.
+That gives you a hind which Include directory to use.
+- For more details see Issue #103.
+Thanks to @johannes87 for the contribution.